Wilzzu/WhoSentThat/README.md

    ```

 3. **Configuration:**
    Before starting the development server, ensure that the environment variables and config files are correctly configured.
-Refer to the [Configuration](#configuration) section for detailed instructions.
+See the [Configuration](#configuration) section for more information.

 4. **Run the application:**